Ian2020/offlinebooks/CONTRIBUTING.md

   as comments by git.
 See existing tags for guidance.
 Remember to git push changes and tags.
 * Run `ninja pypi_upload`, ensuring `twine_repo=pypi` to upload to PyPI.
+  The build package is a prereq: `pip install build`.

 ### Developer Certificate of Origin (DCO)